BestTimesToVisit.com Logo

 Savor Alsatian Tarte Flambée at a Local Winstub

-Skip the tourist traps and seek out a traditional 'winstub' for an authentic Tarte Flambée, a thin, crispy flatbread topped with crème fraîche, onions, and lardons.
-Enjoy it with a glass of local Riesling, preferably in a cozy, wood-paneled setting where locals gather for lively conversation.
+Skip the tourist traps and seek out a traditional 'winstub' for an authentic tarte flambée.
+This thin, crispy Alsatian pizza, typically topped with crème fraîche, onions, and lardons, is best enjoyed with a glass of local Riesling in a cozy, wood-paneled setting.

 See all 8 things to do →